-Becoming Accredited with the EI.
+Becoming accredited or approved with the EI

 The EI can also accredit programmes in relation to two titles which are exclusive to the EI, Chartered Energy Manager and Member of the Energy Institute (MEI).
 Companies can also be accredited for MEI status.

-If you wish to apply for academic accreditation of a programme offered by your educational establishment, your department (or equivalent) must first become a Learning Affiliate Member of the EI, for which there is an annual fee.
+If you wish to apply for accreditation or approval of a programme offered by your educational establishment, your department (or equivalent) must first become a Learning Affiliate Member of the EI, for which there is an annual fee.
 As a Learning Affiliate of the EI you will receive a range of benefits.
 The EI reserves the right to vary these benefits from time to time.
 Fees for Learning Affiliate status are reviewed annually.

 As part of your Learning Affiliate Member status, two of your members of staff will receive free Affiliate member status with the EI, one of whom will be the main point of contact.
 The EI will not be liable for the non-delivery of communications, products and services if you have supplied us with an incorrect postal or email address or have not notified us of a change in personnel.